Looking At Starbucks's Recent Whale Trades - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Starbucks options trades today is 3000.58 with a total volume of 8,893.00.
+This data can help you track the liquidity and interest for Starbucks's options for a given strike price.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Starbucks's big money trades within a strike price range of $80.0 to $95.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Starbucks's whale activity within a strike price range from $85.0 to $105.0 in the last 30 days.

 Starbucks Option Volume And Open Interest Over Last 30 Days